"Frontend is dead."

 - Maintaining dense design systems that span dozens of product teams.

-- Debugging memory leaks and performance regressions.
+- Debugging memory leaks and performance regressions with Chrome DevTools.

 - Making architectural choices that dictate the roadmap for the next 5 years.